PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 33 provides for a poll to fill a casual

-word appears in both of the following two
+significant extra word appears in both of the

-members of both houses of our Federal Parliament
+on, whereby members of both houses of our Federal

-are required not just to be "chosen by the
+Parliament are required not just to be "chosen by

 The Australian Constitution's Section 7, which refers to choosing senators for the Australian States, was modelled on the U.S. Constitution's corresponding wording at the time, but with a prescient anticipation, by 13 years, of Clause 1 of its 17th Amendment.